-From 12:00pm until 5:00pm daily, you are welcome to explore and engage with everything Aspen has to offer.
+You are welcome to explore and engage with everything Aspen has to offer in the afternoons.
 We have partnered with Blazing Adventures to offer some special trips to Socrates participants.

-What is the dress codes for the seminar and Benefit Dinner?
+What is the dress codes for the seminar?

-Although we do not require a specific dress code, most people dress business casual in the seminar rooms and bring something a bit more dressy for the evenings.
+Although we do not require a specific dress code, most people dress business casual and comfortable in the seminar rooms and bring something a bit more dressy for the evenings.
 We recommend that you dress for warmth and comfort in both the Winter and Summer.
 Please wear sturdy shoes that will allow you to walk through snow and/or mud.

 Health and Safety Guidelines for In Person Events